hluk/CopyQ/docs/scripting-api.rst

    This also sets ``mimeOwner`` format so automatic commands are not run on the new data and it's not stored in clipboard tab.

-   Exception is thrown if clipboard fails to be set.
+   Throws an exception if clipboard fails to be set.

    Example (set both text and rich text):